- Barre chords

 Sometimes, the chord chart will include numbers placed on the big black dots as below.

-These number indicate which finger you should be holding down the given string with.
+These numbers indicate which finger you should be holding down the given string with.
 1 is your pointing finger, 2 is your middle finger, 3 is your ring finger, and 4 is your pinky.

 Many beginners mistake these with fret numberings, but now you know better.
 These numbers are just helping you arrive at the correct fingering for the given chord.